 The merger agreement governing the LookingGlass Business Combination (the merger agreement) provides that the selling shareholders are entitled to receive shares of Company Common Stock as part of the purchase consideration.
-According to the merger agreement, the purchase consideration shares shall be issued in three or four installments on the six-month, twelve-month, and eighteen-month anniversaries of the transaction closing date (April 21, 2023) and potentially a further issuance on July 31, 2025.
+The purchase consideration shares include two components: the LookingGlass Earnout Shares and the LookingGlass Deferred Shares.
+The purchase consideration shares shall be issued in three or four installments on the six-month, twelve-month, and eighteen-month anniversaries of the transaction closing date (April 21, 2023) and potentially a further issuance on July 31, 2025.